bernd/sea-watch-app/docu/userguide/spotter_app.md

 This user guide will help you with your first steps in the Sea-Watch Spotter App.

 #Get Access
+To get Access, please contact the person who is responsible for the Sea-Watch Admin Account.
+He or she is able to add you to the system as "Spotter" and provide you with the log-in data for your new account.

 #Home
+After logging in you will be directed to the homescreen.
 The homescreen provides you all necessary information to create a case as easily as possible.
 As you can see, it consists of a dark grey menu bar at the top, a main window with a header picture and a blue "+ Add Case"-button at the bottom to create a new case.

 ![alt text](https://github.com/sea-watch/sea-watch-app/blob/master/docu/userguide/images/spotter_homescreen.png "Homescreen")